-Long-Term Ecological Research
+Long-Term Ecological Research (LTER)

 Important Information for Proposers

-on the specified due date, the guidelines contained in NSF 16-1 may apply to proposals submitted in response to this
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), is effective for proposals submitted, or due, on or after January 30, 2017.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 17-1 may apply to proposals submitted in response to this funding opportunity.

-Full Proposal Deadline Date: March 4, 2016
+Full Proposal Deadline Date

-NSF currently supports 25 LTER sites, and the solicitation is open to renewal proposals only.
+NSF currently supports 28 LTER sites, and the solicitation is open to renewal proposals only.